AnnNaserNabil/Xeo-AGI/docs/README.md

-# Agentic Framework Documentation
+# Xeo Documentation

-Welcome to the Agentic Framework documentation!
+Welcome to the Xeo documentation!
 This directory contains comprehensive guides and examples to help you understand and utilize the framework's features effectively.

 ## Getting Started